Youth Hockey Registration: A Documented-Standard Operating Framework

 Popular programs fill.
 A waitlist managed well converts most waiting families into registered players the following season, sometimes the same season.
 The keys are visibility and speed.
 Show waitlist position in real time.
 When a spot opens, send an automated notification immediately and give the family 48-72 hours to claim it before moving to the next person.
 Keep the waitlist open until two weeks before the season starts, and offer waitlisted families your development program or a different age group as an alternative while they wait—some will take it and thank you for it.

-If you only fix one thing this off-season, fix the confirmation email.
+If a board only fixes one thing this off-season, fix the confirmation email.
 It's the fastest win with the biggest impact on parent confidence.

 What Parents Actually Ask